Mar 20th, 2020

 A: Understanding when certain behaviors indicate depression and recognizing the signs and symptoms early can help patients receive treatment sooner and promote healing.
 Some of the most common physical and behavioral signs of geriatric depression include:

 Q: Are there other risk factors for developing geriatric depression?

 A: In addition to age, there are a variety of factors that can contribute to the development of geriatric depression, including:

 Q: What treatment options are available?

 A: Geriatric depression may be treated with medication, inpatient therapy or intensive outpatient counseling or other methods as deemed appropriate by a physician.

 At Oceans Healthcare, we understand the challenges geriatric depression can bring to individuals and their families and caregivers.
 We focus on providing treatment for all aspects of depression and other mental and behavioral health diseases.
 Our inpatient treatment programs offer a safe, compassionate environment for patients at every stage of the healing process.
 As a recognized leader in behavioral health, we are committed to caring for patients and their families with dignity, honesty and compassion.

-If you think or someone you know you may need treatment for geriatric depression as a result of or in conjunction with the COVID-19 pandemic, call one of our specialists today.
+If you think or someone you know you may need treatment for geriatric depression as a result of or in conjunction with the COVID-19 pandemic, contact us today.